-Chestnut (Castanea) is a genus of tall, deciduous trees in the beech family Fagaceae.
-Different species of chestnut tree thrive in America, Europe and Asia, all bearing a large nut of the same name as the tree.
-Chestnuts are the ruddy brown color termed "chestnut."
-These nuts sprout easily in moist soil and grow fast.
-If you are just sprouting your nut, however, you have some years to wait before roasting your own chestnuts on the open fire.
+Chestnut (Castanea spp.) is a genus of tall, deciduous trees in the beech family (Fagaceae). hardy in U.S. Department of Agriculture plant hardiness zones 4 through 8, depending on the species.
+Chestnut trees thrive in America, Europe and Asia, all bearing large chestnut nuts which carry the same name as the tree.
+These nuts sprout easily in moist soil and grow quickly into large trees.
+If you are just sprouting a chestnut, however, you have some years to wait before roasting your own chestnuts on the open fire.

 Planting Chestnut Trees